grscheller/neovim-notes/notes/12-Vimscript.md

 # Vimscript

 Vimscript, also sometimes referred to in the Neovim documentation as VimL, is Vim's built in scripting language.
-Basically a super set of Ex commands with some scripting language constructs thrown in.
+Basically a super set of ex commands with some scripting language constructs thrown in.

 I have no desire to become an expert in Vimscript, but a certain amount